 Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
 By requiring companies to pay sustainable prices (which must never fall lower than the market price), Fairtrade addresses the injustices of conventional trade, which traditionally discriminates against the producers from low-income countries.
 It enables them to improve their position and have more control over their lives.

 Our outlets sell a number of Fairtrade products including bananas, tea, coffee, sugar, orange juice, chocolate.
 We are always looking to increase the variety and volume of Fairtrade products on sale.

-We are currently working towards Fairtrade accreditation and we have been awarded the Working Towards Award – Fairtrade University Award with our audit due in Spring 2022
+We are currently working towards Fairtrade accreditation and we have been awarded the Working Towards Award – Fairtrade University Award.

 For two weeks each year at the end of February and start of March, we support the Fairtrade Foundation and with thousands of individuals, companies and groups across the UK who come together to share the stories of the people who grow our food and drinks. mine our gold and who grow the cotton in our clothes, people who are often exploited and underpaid.

 Fairtrade Fortnight 2023 will run from Monday 20 February to Sunday 5 March 2023.